(Dextrose 50% LifeShield® Abboject®, Abboject®, Ansyr® Syringe)

 Dosage and Administration

-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
-See CONTRAINDICATIONS.
+Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
+Do not use Dextrose Injection (50%) if the solution is cloudy or the seal has been broken.

 Medication Guide